This technote addresses some reasons a filesystem can become full, and presents ways to find out what may be filling it up in order to free the space.

 # find /mtpt -xdev -name 'core*' -ls

 * Filesystem mounted on non-empty directory

 Sometimes an application or subsystem will be started before the filesystem required to hold the output from it is mounted.
-For example if auditing is set to write trail files to the /audit filesystem, but /audit is not mounted when auditing is started, it will write them to the directory /audit in the root filesystem.
+For example if auditing is configured to write trail files to the /audit filesystem, but /audit is not mounted when auditing is started, it will write them to the /audit directory in the root filesystem.
 Later mounting the filesystem /audit will obscure the trail files that are being used and may eventually fill up the root filesystem.

 The best solution is to unmount filesystems by hand and check in their mount directories.
 If this cannot be done in multiuser due to applications running, it would be advantageous to boot into single-user where only /, /usr, /var and /tmp are mounted.
 Technote T1011796 - Booting AIX in Single-User Mode can be used as a guide.

 Specific AIX filesystems

 If root (/) is full

 * Check for filesystems mounted over directories containing data

 Files or data may have been copied into a directory instead of a mount point, then later when the filesystem is mounted it will obscure the files.
 In this case when du is run on the filesystem it will show a very low number, but df will report the real available space in the filesystem.
 For example: